brynnacodes/portfolio-page/README.md

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+This webpage showcases knowledge gained in the first week of Epicodus, including: html tags, classes vs ids, Bootstrap classes and grid system, css styling rules, cascading, and box model.
+This portfolio contains a link to six of my github repositories with projects completed in the first week of Epicodus.
+It also has an about me section which gives some background info on me, my interests, and what brought me to Epicodus.

 ## Setup/Installation Requirements

 * Clone this repository
 * Open index.html in your preferred web browser
-* Alternately, you may visit the gh-pages version of this website here:
+* Alternately, you may visit the gh-pages version of this website [here:](#).

 ## Known Bugs